 Be a parent or caregiver (grandparent, sibling) of a child/adult with disabilities or special health care needs OR Be an adult with disabilities

 - Have a good working knowledge of local resources, services, disability service delivery system, regional culture, etc.

 - Have strong interpersonal and communication skills, both verbal and written

 - Possess good skills in developing relationships, being culturally collaborative, and connecting with others

 - Be collaborative, self-directed, self-motivated, organized and able to multitask

 The Family to Family Network of Virginia Family Navigator agrees to volunteer approximately five hours per month.
 Stipends are available for trainings and other work-related activities as decided by the F2F Network Coordinator and/or the Principle Investigator for the Center for Family Involvement.

-Click on the Apply button at the top of the page to submit your on-line application.
 For the two requested reference letters, attach them to your on-line application or email them separately to Nickie Brandenburger at firstname.lastname@example.org